MR-Binaryum/BLUEHACK/README.md

 Currently must of computers and phones supports this double stack.

-This suite tool its just finished on a 50% because are two pages and not just one.
+This suite tool its just finished on a 50% because there are two pages and one of them are on development.

 ###REQUERIMENTS###